Étel: La Glacière d’Étel

-Once a bustling fishing port, La Glacière, or the ice house, stands as a testament to the town's rich maritime heritage.
-Erected in 1946, La Glacière d’Étel played a vital role in producing ice for the local port, supporting the needs of a fishing fleet that, until the 1950s, comprised 250 sailing boats primarily engaged in tuna fishing.
-This architectural relic, the last remaining ice house in Morbihan, Brittany, fell into disrepair after its heyday.
-However, in a forward-looking initiative, local authorities have undertaken its restoration, blending the town's history with a sustainable future in green energy.
+Once a bustling fishing port, La Glacière, or the ice house, reflects the town's maritime heritage.
+Erected in 1946, La Glacière d’Étel helped to produce ice for the local port, supporting the needs of a fishing fleet that, until the 1950s, comprised 250 sailing boats primarily engaged in tuna fishing.
+The building, the last remaining ice house in Morbihan, Brittany, fell into disrepair after its heyday.
+However, local authorities have undertaken its restoration.

 According to Étienne, a representative involved in the restoration project, "The main objective of our project is to welcome the public."
-La Glacière, now a focal point of historical preservation and innovation, hosts exhibitions, with the current one dedicated to maritime energy in Brittany.
-The restoration project incorporates cutting-edge technologies, aligning with a commitment to green energy.
+La Glacière hosts exhibitions, with the current one dedicated to maritime energy in Brittany.
 A tidal turbine and a heat pump are integral to harnessing the sea's energy, with a focus on utilizing local energy sources.

-Aurélien Bertin, advisor to La Glacière d’Étel Energy Project at VALOEN, elucidates, "We are going to use as a priority here at La Glacière all the sources of energy that we can find here nearby."
+Aurélien Bertin, advisor to La Glacière d’Étel Energy Project at VALOEN, states, "We are going to use as a priority here at La Glacière all the sources of energy that we can find here nearby."
 The sea becomes a pivotal source, with seawater serving a dual purpose.
 The tidal turbine harnesses the sea's current to generate electricity, while a seawater heat pump taps into the relatively constant temperature of seawater throughout the year to recuperate calories for heating the building—a process akin to an inverted fridge.

 In a nod to sustainability, the curved roof of La Glacière is adorned with innovative biodegradable and flexible solar panels, a product of design ingenuity from Nantes.
 Surplus energy generated will be shared with local municipal buildings, reinforcing a commitment to community-wide benefits.

-Supported by nearly €166,000 in European funding, the La Glacière energy project exemplifies a harmonious blend of historical preservation, renewable energy innovation, and community engagement, providing a model for similar endeavors across the region.
+The La Glacière energy project is supported by nearly €166,000 in European funding.